bssrdev/wilderhood/_posts/2015-09-19-Eascape-from-the-jaws-of-death.markdown

 <p>Surprising element was the frog putting up a fight against the snake!
 As each second passed by, I could see that the frog was bloating itself to make itself larger, which would make it harder for the snake to swallow.</p>

-<p>I observed this struggle between life and death for a minute or so, from both the predator’s and pray’s perspective and then within a couple of seconds, the snake vanished into the thick bushes.</p>
+<p>I observed this struggle between life and death for a minute or so, from both the predator’s and prey’s perspective and then within a couple of seconds, the snake vanished into the thick bushes.</p>

 <p>So who do you think won that evening : Frog or the Vine Snake ?</p>